-Activ vity Activity specific standards The required space for each residential unit shall be provided either individually, or within a dedicated shared communal space, but shall not be located between the road boundary and any habitable room. b.
+Activ vity Ac tivity specific standards The required space for each residential unit shall be provided either individually, or within a dedicated shared communal space, but shall not be located between the road boundary and any habitable room. b.
 The minimum net floor area (including toilets and bathrooms but excluding car parking, garaging and balconies) for any residential unit shall be: i. studio 35m2; ii.
 1 bedroom 45m2; iii.
 2 bedrooms 60m2; and iv.
 3 or more bedrooms 90m2. c.
-Each residential unit with a habitable space on the ground floor shall have $10\text{m}^2$ of outdoor living space that is immediately outside and accessible from an internal living area of the residential unit. d.
-Each residential unit without a habitable space on the ground floor shall have 10m2 of outdoor living space provided that: a minimum of 5m2 of the area, with each dimension being a minimum of 1.5 metres, shall be provided as a private balcony located immediately outside and accessible from an internal living area of the residential unit; and ii. the balance of the required 10m2 that is not provided by private balconies can be provided in a communal area, with each dimension being a minimum of 4m metres that is available for the use of all site residents.
+Each residential unit with a habitable space on the ground floor shall have 10m2 of outdoor living space that is immediately outside and accessible from an internal living area of the residential unit. d.
+Each residential unit without a habitable space on the ground floor shall have 10m2 of outdoor living space provided that: a minimum of 5m2 of the area, with each dimension being a minimum of 1.5 metres, shall be provided as a private balcony located immediately outside and accessible from an internal living area of the residential unit; and ii. the balance of the required 10m2 that is not provided by private balconies can be provided in a communal area, with each dimension being a minimum of 4m that is available for the use of all site residents.
 Note: Balconies can be recessed, cantilevered or semi recessed. e.
 Any outdoor service space or outdoor living space shall not be used for car parking or access. f.
 There shall be no minimum building setback from internal boundaries; except where a balcony or window of any habitable space faces an internal boundary and there is no other direct daylight available to that habitable space, in which case the balcony or window shall not be located within 3m of any internal boundary.
-P14 Guest accommodation Nil P15 Tertiary education and research facilities
+P14 Guest accommodation Nil P15 Tertiary education and research facilities -

-Acti vity The Council's control shall be limited to the following matters: C1 building by a bui w building, external alteration to any existing g, or the use of any part of a site not occupied ilding, for an activity listed in Rule 15.12.1.1 15, which is: That the new building or addition to a building is built in accordance with the urban design certification. i. visible from a publicly owned and accessible space; and ii. is certified by a qualified expert on a Council approved list as meeting each of the urban design provisions/ outcomes in Rule 15.13.2.12 Urban design in the Commercial Central City (South Frame) Mixed Use Zone demons ation shall include sufficient detail to trate how the relevant urban design provisions/es in Rule 15.13.2.12 have been met. ( plication arising from this rule shall not be or publicly notified.
+Activity The Council's control shall be limited to the following matters: C1 Any new building, external alteration to any existing building, or the use of any part of a site not occupied by a building, for an activity listed in Rule 15.12.1.1 P1 to P15, which is: a.
+That the new building or addition to a building is built in accordance with the urban design certification. i. visible from a publicly owned and accessible space; and ii. is certified by a qualified expert on a Counci approved list as meeting each of the urban design provisions/ outcomes in Rule 15.13.2.12 Urban design in the Commercial Central City (South Frame) Mixed Use Zone Certification shall include sufficient detail to demonstrate how the relevant urban design provisions, outcomes in Rule 15.13.2.12 have been met.
+Any application arising from this rule shall not be limited or publicly notified.